Otautau babysitter murder: Teenage killer sentenced to life imprisonment

 At 8.35pm, he sent a Facebook message to another friend which said, "What would you think of me if I killed someone" and then a second message saying, "straight forward answer".

-Sometime before 9pm, he was seen walking south along Riverton Otautau Rd and at 10.30pm, texted his mother to say, "I'm sorry come get me."
+Some time before 9pm he was seen walking south along Riverton Otautau Rd and at 10.30pm he texted his mother to say, "I'm sorry come get me."

-When the Amy King returned home at about 10.30pm, she went to check on her son.
+When the Amy King returned home about 10.30pm, she went to check on her son.

 She looked in Hunter's bedroom but did not see him in bed.